daheeChung98/DTW-based-tSNE/README.md

 $$C = \sum\limits_i KL(P_i\|Q_i)=\sum\limits_i\sum\limits_jp_{j|i}\log\frac{p_{j|i}}{q_{j|i}}$$

 in which $P_i$ represents the conditional probability distribution over all other datapoints given datapoint $x_i$, and $Q_i$ represents the conditioanl probability distribution over all other map points given map point $y_i$.

+### Perplexity

+The variance $\sigma_i$ of the Gaussian that is optimal for all datapoints in the data set because the density of the data is likely to vary.
+In dense regoins, a smaller value of $\sigma_i$ is usually more appropriate than in sparser regions.
+This distribution has an entropy which increases as $\sigma_i$ increases.